alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Achintya-Rao/weekly-meetings.md

 - AS for enthusiasm with setting up an unofficial Bristol Hub
 - RP for identifying JGI as a potential locus for the hub; PH for establishing connections with JGI; JN for kindly agreeing to host us for one day of the Book Dash!

+MS: Thank you so much for setting this up!

 - JD circulated a pre-meeting survey to the EDT PDRAs before this evening’s workshop and shared the results with myself and DAB.
 - BCG and DW for enthusiasm and ideas for the ASG podcast mini-series

+MS: Really excited for you to work with ZE.
+DO involve RAMs where you can.

 #### What did you achieve?